-In addition, in response to high inflation, central banks around the world, including the European Central Bank ("ECB"), have gradually tightened their monetary policies in recent months, with the ECB raising its benchmark deposit rate by 25 basis points to 3.25% in May 2023 and ECB officials have since hinted at further rate increases later in the year.
-As a result, as at the date of this Information Memorandum, borrowing costs in both the bond and loan market are significantly higher than in recent years, which could adversely affect the Group's ability to refinance its indebtedness or access additional debt funding at reasonable prices or at all.
+In addition, in response to high inflation, central banks around the world, including the European Central Bank ("ECB"), have gradually tightened their monetary policies in recent years, and the ECB has already indicated that its future decisions will ensure that its policy rates will be brought to sufficiently restrictive levels to achieve a timely return of inflation to the 2 per cent. medium-term target.
+As at the date of this Information Memorandum, borrowing costs in both the bond and loan market remain at an elevated level, which could adversely affect the Group's ability to refinance its indebtedness or access additional debt funding at reasonable prices or at all.